honeysilvas/Generic-WordPress-child-theme/README.md

  (Depending on your parent theme, if you have additional css files, you might have to enqueue each additional css file separately.
 Please read https://codex.wordpress.org/Child_Themes#How_to_Create_a_Child_Theme to find out how to do that.)

  - Upload the files.
+  - Via the admin dashboard.
+   - Re-zip the folder.
+   - Login to your WordPress admin dashboard.
+(Usually, under yourwebsitename.com/wp-admin)
+   - Go to Appearance -> Themes > Add New > Upload Theme, then browse to the re-zipped file.
+   - Activate the child theme.

+  - Via FTP:
    - Upload the folder to your web server via FTP or command line.
 The files should be placed in the WordPress directory under wp-content/themes.

  - Activate the child theme.
   - Login to your WordPress admin dashboard.